webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 override them with the compiler(s) in your project, and add additional ones for other file types.

-## Why are the exports of my `.svelte` files not used?
+## Why are the exports of my `.vue` files not used?

 Knip comes with basic "compilers" for a few common non-standard file types.
 They're not actual compilers, they're regular expressions only to extract import statements.
-Override the built-in Svelte "compilers" with the real one in your project.
+Override the built-in Vue "compiler" with the real one in your project.
 Also see the answer to the previous question and [Compilers][8].

 ## Why isn't production mode the default?